 MANUAL This flag prevents the decoder tests from running automatically.
-The program will run the self-tests and then wait for a command from the keyboard without running any decoder tests.
-370 This is the decoder address.
-The default value is address '3' for locomotive ADDRESS decoders and address '2' for accessory decoders.
-This is the type of decoder to test.
-The possible values are 'l' for locomotive TYPE decoders and 'a' for accessory decoders.
+The program will run the self tests and then wait for a command from the keyboard without running any decoder tests.
+ADDRESS This is the decoder address.
+The default value is address '3' for locomotive decoders and address '2' for accessory decoders.
+TYPE This is the type of decoder to test.
+The possible values are 'l' for locomotive decoders and 'a' for accessory decoders.
 The default is to test locomotive decoders.
-375 PORT This is the IO port address used by the sender board.
-The default port is 0x340.
-Setting this flag causes all fragment lengths of the truncated packet test to be sent.
-FRAGMENT By default, it sends just the packet fragments that must be detected to meet the standard.
-This flag disables interrupts during critical sections of the code.
-This flag should CRITICAL 380 only be used if you get errors running tests because of terminate and stay resident (TSR) programs such as disk caching routines, etc. The default is not to disable interrupts.
+PORT This is the IO port address used by the sender board.
+The default port is $0x340$.
+FRAGMENT Setting this flag causes all fragment lengths of the truncated packet test to be sent.
+By default, it sends just the packet fragments that must be detected to meet the standard.
+CRITICAL This flag disables interrupts during critical sections of the code.
+This flag should only be used if you get errors running tests because of terminate and stay resident (TSR) programs such as disk caching routines, etc. The default is not to disable interrupts.
 REPEAT This flag causes the decoder tests to be run repeatedly.
-You must type the <ESC> key followed by the 'q' key to stop the decoder tests if this flag is set.
-The default 385 is run the decoder tests only once and then stop.
+You must type the <esc></esc> key followed by the 'q' key to stop the decoder tests if this flag is set.
+The default is run the decoder tests only once and then stop.
 TESTS This flag takes a bit mask as a parameter and can be used to disable one or more decoder tests.
 The first bit in the mask activates the first test, etc. By default, all decoder tests are run.
-CLOCKS This flag takes a bit mask as a parameter and can be used to disable one or more of 390 the clock sequences used for the repetitive decoder tests described in section 5.2 DCC 1Duty Cycle Test.
+CLOCKS This flag takes a bit mask as a parameter and can be used to disable one or more of the clock sequences used for the repetitive decoder tests described in section 3.2.
 The first bit in the mask activates the first clock sequence, etc. By default, all decoder clock sequences are used.
-EXTRA\PRE This is the number of extra preamble bits to send before the trigger command in the DCC 1 Margin Test.
+EXTRA_PRE This is the number of extra preamble bits to send before the trigger command in the DCC 1 Margin Test.
 The default value is '0' which results in a total of 10 preamble bits being sent as part of the trigger command.
-395 TRIG\REV This flag changes the type of trigger command used for the Packet Acceptance Test.
+TRIG_REV This flag changes the type of trigger command used for the Packet Acceptance Test.
 By default, an emergency stop command is used as the trigger command.
 Setting this flag will cause a half speed forward command to be sent as the trigger instead of the emergency stop command.
-400 FILL\MSEC This is the amount of idle time to wait between the trigger command and testing the output.
+FILL_MSEC This is the amount of idle time to wait between the trigger command and testing the output.
 This time is filled with idle commands.
 The default value is '1000' milliseconds.
-TEST\REPS Sets the number of times to repeat non packet acceptance tests such as the prior packet test.
+TEST_REPS Sets the number of times to repeat non packet acceptance tests such as the prior packet test.
 The default is '4' repeats.

-405 LOG\PKTS When set, the packet data is formatted and sent to the log file rather than to the sender hardware.
+LOG PKTS When set, the packet data is formatted and sent to the log file rather than to the sender - hardware.
 This allows the user to see exactly what data is being sent to the sender board for each test.
 No actual hardware need be installed to run the program with this flag set.
 Note: Setting this flag sends tremendous amounts of data to your disk.
 You should limit the tests in order to prevent your disk from filling up.